robert-altmiller/code_profiler/README.md

   - What is the Total Execution Time by unique_app_id and All Threads?
   - What is the Function Total Execution Time by unique_app_id and a Single Thread?

-## How can I run a code_profiler unit and integration to test how it works and check the results?
+## How to run a code_profiler unit test to test how it works and check the results?

 - There are 3 different unit test that can be run locally or in Databricks to test out the code profiler execution.
 If you run these unit tests locally in an integrated development environment (IDE) local code profiler data log text files will be created and a Spark dataframe will be created that has all the results from the code profiling log data text files.
 A persisted Delta table will __NOT__ be created in Databricks Unity Catalog (UC).
 You can find the unit tests in the following location: